contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 {{< version "4.9" >}}

 **Favicon:** This allows you to select a favicon for the `/favicon.ico` URL of your domain.
-This is especially useful for multidomain setups so that you can easily serve different favicons for different domains from within the same Contao instance, since you can only have one
+This is especially useful for multi-domain setups so that you can easily serve different favicons for different domains from within the same Contao instance, since you can only have one
 _physical_ `favicon.ico` file in your document root otherwise.
 This will enable you to show the correct favicon per domain, if any non-HTML resources are displayed in the browser directly (like images or PDFs, etc.).